apimatic/apimatic-sdks-io/website/docs/best-practices/design/code-hinting.md

 Ruby
 * [RDoc](https://ruby.github.io/rdoc/)

 This example is made up of two parts: a description followed by block tags.
 The block tags are @return and @param.
-Through code hinting in popular code editors a developer would be shown documentation about the return type or parameter.
+Code hinting in popular code editors help developers by showing  documentation about the return type or parameter.

 ``` java
 /**